nccgroup/azucar/README.md

         }
     }
 ```
-Once you have your plugin prepared and located into the Plugins\Custom directory, your plugin should be ready to be loaded by using the -Custom flag, as shown below:
+Once you have your plugin prepared and located into the Plugins\Custom directory, it should be ready to be loaded by using the -Custom flag, as shown below:

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/5271640/38782034-f56d4882-40ed-11e8-8b37-2b2ae1b3bcb2.png">
 </p>

-To help you getting started I created various plugins within the Plugins\Custom folder which you can use to get your plugin started.
+To help you getting started, I created various plugins within the Plugins\Custom folder which you can use to get your plugin started.

 <h1>Usage</h1>